 - According to Eco-Libris, more than 30 million trees are cut down every year to produce the books sold in the U.S. alone.

 - Books take up an insane amount of space, which is not eco-friendly.
 The more stuff you have, the more space you need.
-Books are likely my main space hog -I’ve got many bookshelves full of books.
+Books are for sure my main space hog at my house -I’ve got many bookshelves full of books.

 - According to Green Press Initiative, the newspaper and book publishing industries together consume 153 billion gallons of water annually – it take seven gallons of water to produce a paper printed book, while digital books can be made with less than two cups of water (not counting the actual reader).